mikami520/AutoSeg4SinonasalCT/README.md

 ```

 ## Step 2: Preprocess Datasets
-### Step 2.1: Register Data to Template (make sure scan and segmentation are co-registered)
+### Step 2.1: Co-align the data (make sure scan and segmentation are co-aligned)
 Activate scripting environment
 ```
 cd <path to repo>/preprocessing
 ```
-Register data to template (can be used for multiple segmentations propagation)
+Co-align the scans and segmentations
 ```
-python3 registration.py
+python3 affine.py
 -bp <full path of base dir>
 -ip <relative path to nifti images dir>
 -sp <relative path to segmentations dir>
 ```
-If you want to make sure correspondence of the name and value of segmentations, you can add the following commands after above command (**Option**)
+If you want to make sure correspondence of the name and value of segmentations, you can add the following commands after above command (**Option for nrrd format**)
 ```
 -sl LabelValue1 LabelName1 LabelValue2 LabelName2 LabelValue3 LabelName3 ...
 ```